thenumbernine/efesoln-cl-lua/README.md

 Now, using Newton method, I've messed with manually adjusting the line search.
 Starting at flat space, wiggling the gradient back and forth, I can get it converging down towards 1e-6, but this is still nothing compared to initialization in stellar Schwarzschild, which is 1e-40.
 It appears to be converging to a local minima formed by the discretized spatial differentiation calculations used by the curvature.
+Starting at stellar Schwarzschild and converging to a minimia causes it to soon diverge as well.
+Taking smaller steps shows that stepping in either direction along the gradient quickly walks out of the valley containing the minima.

-This is probably due to the fact that my Newton descent is currently implemented based on the continuous variables and not the discretized.
+This is probably due to the fact that my Newton descent is currently implemented based on the gradient of the continuous Einstein field equation, not the discretized.
-The alphas at the matter boundary are extremizing, but staying zero elsewhere where the matter gradient is zero.
+The alpha values at the matter boundary are extremizing, but staying zero elsewhere where the matter gradient is zero.
-For this reason, for example, the gradient of the 1st kind Christoffel tensors is equal to zero rather than with respect to the difference of the left and right metrics.
+This is probably because the gradient of the 1st kind Christoffel symbols is equal to zero for the continuous equation, whereas the gradient of the discrete is equal to the difference of the left and right metrics.
-Therefore, if the discrete gradient was used, the alpha values might get propogated outward from the matter boundary.
+If the discrete gradient was used, the alpha values might get propogated outward from the matter boundary.

-Starting at stellar Schwarzschild and converging to a minimia causes it to soon diverge.
+### TODO:

+* find out why the conjugate residual solver is stopping after one iteration
+* implement GMRES in OpenCL
+* implement JFNK in OpenCL
+* reduce allocations for solvers that aren't being used
+* upon changing bodies, make sure the ffi.cdef code and headers are properly refreshing

 ![](https://cdn.rawgit.com/thenumbernine/efesoln-cl-lua/master/images/pic.png)